The Monetary Policy Forum

 “Since its inaugural event…, [the Monetary Policy Forum] has become a must-attend event in the economic calendar,” according to The Daily Telegraph.

 Each quarter, the MPF brings together a panel of individuals with an unrivalled breadth of experience and allows for the open exchange of views, ideas and research relating to the effective conduct of monetary policy and the outlook for the UK economy.
-Regular speakers include: Dame DeAnne Julius, DCMG, CBE; Sir John Gieve, KCB; Prof Charles Goodhart, CBE; Dr Ian Plenderleith, CBE; Dr Andrew Sentence, CBE; Dr Sushil Wadhwani, CBE; Marian Bell CBE; and Rachel Lomax.
+Regular panelists include: Dame DeAnne Julius, DCMG, CBE; Sir John Gieve, KCB; Prof Charles Goodhart, CBE; Dr Ian Plenderleith, CBE; Dr Andrew Sentence, CBE; Dr Sushil Wadhwani, CBE; Marian Bell CBE; and Rachel Lomax.

 The forum’s deliberations are informed by our latest forecast for the UK economy.
 Following a presentation of our UK forecast, our panelists are invited to debate its findings and conclusions.
 Each panel member gives their own views, after which the forum is thrown open to the audience for an open Q&A session and debate.